urbansportsclub/events/README.md

 Hopefully this is enough to get you going, if you would like to find out the magic happening in the background, please checkout the implementation inside of the events package.

 **Note:** We did not implemented all of the available configuration settings, since at this point we don’t have a need to navigate from default values.
 To see a list of all of the available configuration parameters, click [here](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md).

+## License
+onefit/events is available under the MIT license.
+See the [LICENSE](LICENSE) file for more information.